a-n-d-r-3-w/calculator/CombinedRFASpec.md

 1. The user can chain operations
 1. When the user produces a result with an absolute value greater than 999,999,999,999, then an error is displayed

-##### Non-Functional Requirements (Performance, Reliability, I18N, L10N, others) #####
+##### Non-Functional Requirements #####

-1. Supported browsers
+##### Non-Requirements #####
-   1. Statement: The user can use the calculator on a browser other than the latest version of Chrome
+1. The user can use the calculator on a browser other than the latest version of Chrome
-   1. Use Case Identifier and/or Rationale
-   1. Priority: Nice to Have
-1. Supported operating systems
-   1. Statement: The user can use the calculator on an operating system other than Windows 7
+1. The user can use the calculator on an operating system other than Windows 7
-   1. Use Case Identifier and/or Rationale
-   1. Priority: Nice to Have
-1. Advanced mathematical operations
-   1. Statement: The user can perform operations beyond arithmetic
+1. The user can perform operations beyond arithmetic
-   1. Use Case Identifier and/or Rationale
-   1. Priority (Must Have, Nice to Have)
-1. Store values in memory
-   1. Statement: The user can store a value in memory for later use
+1. The user can store a value in memory for later use
-   1. Use Case Identifier and/or Rationale
-   1. Priority (Must Have, Nice to Have)

 ## Functional Design ##